shotstack/shotstack-sdk-php/docs/model/Poster.md

 Method | Description | Required
 :--- | :--- | :---:
-setCapture(float $capture) | The point on the timeline in seconds to capture a single frame to use as the poster image. | -
+setCapture(float $capture) | The point on the timeline in seconds to capture a single frame to use as the poster image. | Y